jerrywxue/paint-java-swing/README.md

 <h1> paint </h1>
-This program acts like paint, created on java using swing
+This program acts like paint, created on java using swing.